If you want to run an effective sales team today, you need to own your data and have an effective and rigorously tested sales reporting strategy.

 With these questions in mind, you can point toward action items to guide your sales strategy moving forward.

 Reporting is an absolute must-do for teams today.
-With the help of our reporting template, you can start organizing your data ASAP.
+With the help of our reporting templates, you can start organizing your data ASAP.

 Hopefully these examples, KPIs and tips will put you and your team on the path to owning your data.
 If you haven’t already, make sure you download Pipedrive’s free sales report template today to start doing exactly that.